scoheb/release-service-catalog/tasks/managed/create-advisory/README.md

 | subdirectory             | Subdirectory inside the workspace to be used                                                                               | Yes      | ""                      |
 | dataDir                  | The location where data will be stored                                                                                     | Yes      | $(workspaces.data.path) |

+## Changes in 6.0.0
+* This task now supports Trusted artifacts

 ## Changes in 5.1.1
 * This task no longer changes the type to RHSA if CVEs are provided
   * It will be done in `populate-release-notes` instead